robert-malai/pylambda/readme.md

 The functions will use AWS Python SDK (boto3) to interact with AWS resources.
 Besides it's clear goal, each function faces a set of common patterns:

- - extract parameters from the instance tags; here we also treat the parameters for validity and raise any exceptions;
+ - extract parameters from the execution context / target (in our case, instance tags); here we also treat the parameters for validity and raise any exceptions;
- general rule is that we continue with the next instance in case of exception.
  - perform function task based on the parameters.

 In order to have a complete functional package, we need to define the individual infrastructure elements that the current